 “I began to build a vocabulary of forms I would continue to come back to, such as abstract geometric shapes and recurrent symbols like rainbows, ribbons, shoes, stages, masks- all often arrayed in an undefined or ambiguous space.
 For me, a story told through the visual shorthand of symbols became more eloquent than a scene depicted literally.
 In life, we have gestures, intonation, mood- all those extra things that tell use more than we are literally hearing and seeing.
 In a picture you have only the frame within which to talk about the things that are happening.”

 In the 1960s, the American illustration field was in flux.
 Audiences attuned to counter-cultural political movements considered the realistic illustrative style of the 1940s and 1950s outdated and stale.
-Young art directors at new, highly competitive publications embraced anything new and fresh that would make them stand above the rest, creating an environment ripe for experimentation.
+Young art directors at new, highly competitive publications embraced anything innovative and fresh that would make them stand above the rest, creating an environment ripe for experimentation.
 Many young artists, Nessim included, created work for Playboy-inspired ‘girlie’ publications, which were often staffed by young art directors who allowed a great deal of artist freedom within their pages.
 Additionally, Nessim recalls “the fact that more women were becoming art directors made my life a lot easier.”
 Nessim’s magazine work continued through the 1970s and 1980s, including prominent features in New York Magazine, Ms., Harper’s Bazaar, Working Woman, Rolling Stone, TIME, and The New York Times Magazine.

-“Symbolism was Nessim’s forte, and she became expert at using allegory and metaphor, disguising the obvious behind an image that could be decoded.
+“Symbolism was Nessim’s forte, and she became an expert at using allegory and metaphor, disguising the obvious behind an image that could be decoded.
 On the surface, her work evoked classic beauty, but underneath was a very different agenda.” -Steven Heller